mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-all-payment-methods.en.md

 mercadopago.preferences.create(preference)
   .then(function (response) {
-    // This value is the preferenceId that will be sent to the brick at startup const preferenceId = response.body.id;
+    // This value is the preferenceId that will be sent to the Brick at startup const preferenceId = response.body.id;
   }).catch(function (error) {
     console.log(error);